Darialyphia/clash-of-destiny/docs/DESIGN_DOCMENT.md

 ## First player advantage

 To counterbalance first player advantage, the layer going second:
-- starts with an additional card in their hand at the start of the game, that allows them to either gain one additional mana, or gain  Destiny
+- starts with an additional card in their hand at the start of the game, that allows them to gain one additional mana for this turn only.
 - will draw 2 cards on their first turn's Draw phase.